As Fast As Possible

 Both NVIDIA G-SYNC Ultimate and AMD FreeSync Premium Pro technologies ensure smooth HDR gaming experience while still preserving the variable refresh rate feature of the prior generations.

-HDR (High Dynamic Range) is arguably the next big step in PC gaming and while it still requires some work to be done in order to be perfectly viable, both AMD and NVIDIA have their own implementations to address the issues with using HDR in Windows.
+HDR (High Dynamic Range) is arguably the next big step in PC gaming, and while it still requires some work to be done to be perfectly viable, both AMD and NVIDIA have their own implementations to address the issues with using HDR in Windows.

-When both a video game and a monitor support HDR, the gameplay experience can be enriched with more lifelike colors, a higher brightness, and a superior contrast ratio.
+When both a video game and monitor support HDR, the gaming experience is improved with better colors, brightness, and contrast ratio to create the picture the way game developers intended.

 So, what is the role of FreeSync Premium Pro and G-SYNC Ultimate in all this?

-Well, first off, a display with any of these two technologies will have to pass an evaluation concerning its input lag, color gamut, and refresh rate performance – with higher requirements being set by NVIDIA.
+Well, first off, a display with any of these two technologies will have to pass an evaluation concerning its input lag, color gamut, refresh rate, and other features – with higher requirements being set by NVIDIA.

 AMD FreeSync Premium Pro

-Unlike the first-generation FreeSync displays, in order for a monitor to feature FreeSync Premium Pro (previously known as ‘FreeSync 2’ and ‘FreeSync 2 HDR’), it will have to meet a set of requirements.
+Unlike the first-generation FreeSync displays, for a monitor to feature FreeSync Premium Pro (previously known as ‘FreeSync 2’ and ‘FreeSync 2 HDR’), it will have to meet a set of requirements.

-Firstly, all FreeSync Premium Pro monitors must support LFC (Low Framerate Compensation) which means that the higher end of the dynamic refresh rate range must be at least 2 times higher than the lower end.
+Firstly, all FreeSync Premium Pro monitors must support LFC (Low Framerate Compensation), which means that their VRR range must be at least 2:1.

-So, a 75Hz monitor, for instance, must have a FreeSync dynamic range of at least 37Hz-75Hz.
+So, a 100Hz monitor, for instance, must have a VRR range of at least 50Hz-100Hz for LFC support; 51-100Hz or lower means no LFC support.

-Secondly, a FreeSync Premium Pro display must have satisfactory low input lag performance and at least double the standard display’s peak brightness and color gamut.
+Secondly, a FreeSync Premium Pro display must have low input lag, a peak brightness of at least 400-nits, and a wide color gamut (at least 90% DCI-P3).

 How Does It Work?